Culture steps for non-natives

 The number of foreigners living in Estonia is increasing steadily, and for many the Estonian customs and traditions are alien.
-Surveys show that migrants have difficulties in learning Estonian and integrating into Estonian society.
-Participation at cultural programs and having contacts with local people improves integration.
+Surveys show that expats have difficulties in learning Estonian and integrating into Estonian society.
+Participation at cultural programs and having contacts with local people makes the integration process easier.

-The project runs until January 2022 and each year 250 people can participate.
-Each participant will attend ca 25 academic hours of lectures/workshops and study trips.
 The project is partnered with local cultural establishments and NGOs (Estonian Open Air Museum, Estonishing Evenings, Museum of Estonian Architecture, Museum of Tallinn, Central Library etc.).
 If you wish to participate as a volunteer, please email: email@example.com

 The project is funded by the European Social Fund through the Integration Foundation.